-- cordance with the guidelines in Section I A. - i.
+- h.
+In addition to the original faculty sanctions, the Chair can impose additional sanctions in accordance with the guidelines in Section I A. - i.
 The Department Chair may recommend failing the course, suspension, dismissal or expulsion if he/she believes the incident warrants more severe action than disciplinary probation.
 These recommendations, along with supporting documentation, will be shared in writing with the appropriate Dean and Judicial Coordinator (with a copy to Dean of Students).
-The Judicial Coordinator will review documentation, meet with the student, and impose sanctions as war-
+The Judicial Coordinator will review documentation, meet with the student, and impose sanctions as warranted.